cvcenit/coulomb-project-core-cs11/README.md

       > item.clear()    # Restores the variable back to default

 - The existing tests are properly asserted for all cases because the following tests considered possible combinations of moves when given various directions and items.
 It includes cases when the player tries distinct moves that may lead to drowning, bumping into a tree, bumping into the edge, holding items, using items, and picking up multiple items.

-## Additional Features

-In addition to the base game, the following features have been added in the following sections:

-### Graphical User Interface (GUI)

-* Main Menu - The main menu gives the following options to the player:

-  * Play Menu
-    - Allows the player to input their character's name; alternatively, the player can also delete existing character names.

-      * Character Name
-        - Contains the date of creation, number of mushrooms collected, and total amount of time played.
-        - Updates after each game, win or lose.

-    - The player can select from different level options:

-      * Story
-        - Contains ten(10) levels that are increasing in difficulty.

-      * Bonus
-        - Special level made by the creators

-      * User-made
-        - Allows the player to create and edit their own level.

-  * Leaderboards Menu
-    - Shows the top players, along with their details (date of creation, number of mushrooms created, and total amount of time played), in terms of mushrooms collected, playing time (fastest time completed), and total number of maps completed.

-  * Options Menu
-    - Allows the player to change the music voluem and special effects volume.
-    - Displays the credits of the assets used during the game development.

-  * Create Level Menu
-    - Allows the player to create a level and give it a name; Alternatively, the user can also delete existing levels.

-  * Quit Button
-    - Exits the game.

-### Level Creation
-- The player is given a limited space where they can customize each tile.
-- Levels can be saved under a unique name.

-### Textures, Music, and Special Effects.

-Some textures, music, special effects were modified and/or added:

-* Textures
-- Main menu background
-- Level backgrounds
-- Tile textures
-- Item Textures
-- GUI Textures

-* Music
-- Main menu music
-- Level music
-- Level creation music

-* Special Effeccts
-- GUI SFXs (Clicking)
-- Movement SFXs
-- Tile interactions SFXs
-- Item SFXs